oleyka/PonyWisdom/README.md

-# Pony Wisdom coming out of the little docker stable
+# Small pony stable of infinite wisdom

+This project brings together `fortune`, `ponysay`, `ansifilter` and `ImageMagick` libraries to deliver to you the infinite pony wisdom art in PNG format.

 ## To build: